srescio/ClipboardManagerPlugin/README.md

-# Porting in progress, do not use yet #

 # ClipboardManager plugin for Phonegap #
 By Omer Saatcioglu

 Enhanced by Guillaume Charhon

 Ported to Phonegap 2.0 by Jacob Robbins

 Ported to Phonegap 3.0 by Simone Rescio

 This plugin gives access to Copy & Paste methods of the Android ClipboardManager.